 From the Ripley’s museum to causing ripples across the world, classic Ferrari cars seems to be the talk of the town.
 And now, a classic Ferrari 250 GT has become the most expensive car ever sold in Britain with a sale tag of £20.2 million ($31.93 million).
 With only 39 units built between 1962 and 1964, the vehicle has been the world’s most sought-after car, and now we know that people will pay anything to get their hands on this baby.
 This particular automobile is a 1963 model – number 5095 – as is said to be sold by British businessman Jon Hunt, who picked it up in 2008 for a staggering £15.7million ($24.82 million).
 It is the second most expensive car ever sold in the world after the 1936 Bugatti Type 57SC that earned over $30 million in 2010.
 The car will soon start its journey to Spain.

-When launched, the car was sold at a just £6,000 ($9,485).
+When launched, the car was sold at just £6,000 ($9,485).
 This particular model also has an interesting racing history to boast about.
-With a 3-litre V12 engine under the hood, it can hit 0-60mph in 6.1 seconds and has a top speed of 174mph.
+With a 3-liter V12 engine under the hood, it can hit 0-60mph in 6.1 seconds and has a top speed of 174mph.
 It debuted at the 1963 Tour de France road race, finishing second with Carlo Maria Abate and Lucien Bianchi behind the wheel.
-It also won the Rallye de Picardie, Rallye du Limousin and Les Andelys hillclimb in 1964 alone, and was subsequently owned by Lee Kun-hee, the chairman of Korean electronics giant Samsung, from 1996 to 2007.
-Other proud 250 GTO Brit owner include Chris Evans, Nick Mason, and Pink Floyd drummer Mason, who has his car since 1975.
+It also won the Rallye de Picardie, Rallye du Limousin, and Les Andelys Hillclimb in 1964.
+It was subsequently owned by Lee Kun-hee, the chairman of Korean electronics giant Samsung, from 1996 to 2007.
+Other proud 250 GTO Brit owners include Chris Evans, Nick Mason, and Pink Floyd drummer Mason, who has his car since 1975.